 We all know that distracted driving is dangerous driving and that drivers who choose to text and drive represent the zenith of this danger.
 While many of us believe that hands-free smartphone usage is the answer to the inherent dangers of engaging with handheld devices while driving, studies show that this isn’t necessarily the truth of the matter.
 This constitutes an important safety issue that we should examine more closely.

-The published “Understanding the Distracted Brain: Why Driving while Using Hands-Free Cell Phones Is Risky Behavior” in 2012, and the article carefully parses the dangers associated with hands-free smartphone usage.
+The National Safety Council published “Understanding the Distracted Brain: Why Driving while Using Hands-Free Cell Phones Is Risky Behavior” in 2012, and the article carefully parses the dangers associated with hands-free smartphone usage.
 Motor vehicle accidents, it points out, are among the top causes of death throughout everyone’s lifetime.
 Additionally, car accidents lead to an enormous number of life-altering injuries.
 Car accidents, in other words, are extremely dangerous.

 As such, it’s necessary to determine the factors that frequently cause serious car accidents.
 It has been determined that distracted driving has joined the ranks of incredibly risky behavior.
 In fact, it’s now categorized with both driving under the influence of alcohol and of speeding.
 That’s how dangerous it is to drive while distracted.
 As smartphones have cemented their position of importance in our lives the distracted driving issue has only become more pronounced.

 If you’ve been injured in a car accident that was caused by a distracted driver, you understand how devastating that can be, but you don’t have to endure the consequences alone.
 The experienced car accident attorneys at The Levin Firm in Philadelphia have the skill, knowledge, and determination to aggressively advocate for your rights and for your rightful compensation.